BIMCoderLiang/LNLib/README.md

 - Point and Tangent Inversion
 - Curve and Surface Reverse
 - Curve Transform
+- Create Arc and Conic

 This library is **under development.**

 ## Roadmap
-- Algorithms of Chapter 7 - 11 in The NURBS Book 2nd Edition
+- Algorithms of Chapter 8 - 11 in The NURBS Book 2nd Edition
 - Other Common NURBS algorithms
 - Geometry Objects Creation
 - UI Interaction for LNLib